WHAT CAN THE CONSTRUCTION INDUSTRY IN THE SOUTHERN STATES LEARN FROM FLORIDA?

 Now that "modern" houses are the vogue, flat concrete roofs are now in style.
 I think this is a wonderful development.
 This trend will make Miami housing even stronger.

 It sounds radical, but this type of building construction is for permanence.
 When everyone else's house is in tatters, yours could be a sound, habitable dwelling.
-So next time you build, think about using the Florida construction techniques described above.
+So next time you build, even if you are in Georgia, Alabama, or North or South Carolina, think about using the Florida construction techniques described above.

 If you are interested in building a house in a Southern state on the coast, contact me to act as your consultant or to design the house and provide you with the plans.
-You can contact me at United Architects, 305-552-5465, or email me at MLC@UnitedArchs.com.
+You can contact me on my cell phone at 305-439-7898, or email me at MLC@UnitedArchs.com.
 You can see our work at http://www.UnitedArchitectsInc.com.
 We are both residential and commercial architects and have been in business for over 30 years.